Cicada Motorcycle Amplifiers Explained for Harley Touring Bikes

 FLX2000.4 — Serious Build Territory

 Designed for riders who know they want big output.
 Cicada specifies lithium battery support here for a reason — this amp assumes the bike is prepared.
+If your system goals don't include horn-loaded speakers or sustained high-volume highway riding, the FLX700.4 or FLX1000.4 will often sound better on a stock electrical system.

 Mono Amplifiers for Subwoofer Systems